Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The schedule calls for completing the draft EIS (DEIS) in the Spring of 2013 and the final EIS with a preferred alternative by the Fall of 2013.

-As part of the previous Stoughton Road Corridor Studies, three Public Information Meetings (PIMs) were held along with several workshops, presentations to stakeholders and agency coordination meetings which provided opportunities for comment on the purpose and need of this study.
+As part of the previous Stoughton Road Corridor Studies, three Public Involvement Meetings (PIMs) were held along with several workshops, presentations to stakeholders and agency coordination meetings which provided opportunities for comment on the purpose and need of this study.
 To complete the EIS, three additional PIMs will be scheduled through the Fall of 2014.
 The first two PIMs will provide opportunities to comment on the alternatives.
 After the alternatives have been finalized and their impacts evaluated, the DEIS will be published and available for public comments.
 A Public Hearing will be conducted after the DEIS is published.
 A third PIM will be held after the preferred alternative has been identified and just prior to the final EIS (FEIS) being completed.
 Comments will be taken throughout the study until it is completed via presentations to local government committees, neighborhood associations and Stakeholders and the project website.

 The alternatives will be presented to local municipalities, agencies and the public for comment.
 WisDOT selects a preferred alternative and seeks the concurrence of the resource agencies.
 Upon concurrence, the Federal Highway Administration (FHWA) approves the preferred alternative.
 These approvals are sufficient for approval of the FEIS.
 However, before a project is built in the Madison area using federal funds, the Madison Area Transportation Planning Board must include the project in the Transportation Improvement Program (TIP).